pbklink/motif-core/etc/motif-core.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "DepthSideGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "DepthSideGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export abstract class DepthSideGridField extends GridField implements GridRevRecordField {
     constructor(name: string, defaultHeading: string, defaultHAlign: GridFieldHAlign);